cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 2. A team building system monitoring tooling that wanted D state processes for their integration tests;
-3. Testing for the kernel team's diagnostics tool, which as part of its functions gathers kernel stacks of D state tasks in order to work out what they are waiting for, in case it's a kernel issue that bears investigating further.
+3. Testing for the kernel team's diagnostics tool, which as part of its functions gathers kernel stack traces of D state tasks in order to work out what they are waiting for, in case it's a kernel issue that bears investigating further.

 So while this may still be a highly specialised request, there's clearly a noticeable void in readily accessible knowledge on the subject.